 Cave Spring lies in the Beamsville Bench sub-appellation in Beamsville.
 The tasting room is a modern red barn sitting in the middle of 135 acres of vineyards.
 Yep, that’s right, 135 acres!
 And, that’s just one of three parcels of land this third generation of winemakers grow their grapes.

 The sweeping views of nothing but vineyards are simply incredible.
-I got a quick tour of the rooftop deck, typically held for event space, where you have views of Lake Ontario and all the way to the CN Tower in Toronto.
-Spectacular!
+I got a quick tour of the rooftop deck, typically held for event space, where you have views of Lake Ontario and the CN Tower in Toronto.

 Man sitting in front of winery in Niagara Region wineries in beamsville